MichaelAJay/go-serializer/README.md

 5. **Streaming**: Use streaming operations for large data sets to avoid memory constraints

+6. **Performance Optimizations**:

-6. **StringDeserializer Optimization**: When deserializing from string sources, use the StringDeserializer interface for better performance:
+   a. **StringDeserializer**: Use the StringDeserializer interface for better performance when deserializing from string sources:
    ```go
    // Good: Check for and use StringDeserializer when available
    func DeserializeFromString(serializer serializer.Serializer, data string, result any) error {